haitlahcen/dhall-lang/Getting-started:-Generate-JSON-or-YAML.md

 The Dhall configuration language is fairly similar to JSON if you ignore Dhall's programming language features.
 They both have records, lists, numbers, strings, and boolean values.
-However, one major difference is that Dhall is typed and rejects some configurations that JSON would normally accept.
+However, Dhall is typed and rejects some configurations that JSON would normally accept.

 For example, the following command fails because Dhall requires lists to have elements of the same type: